impee

 Below is the total kit I used.
 As you can see, there aren't many tools required for this job at all.

-Change Duration: The Mass Air Filter Sensor (MAFS) should be cleaned no sooner than every 20-30k miles.
+Clean Duration: The Mass Air Flow Sensor (MAFS) should be cleaned no sooner than every 20-30k miles.

 Note: If your car is not exactly the same model as mine, please the sensor may be different and also attached differently.